gkalomiros/shotokan/curriculum/proposed/mudansha2/README.md

 # Intermediate Mudansha Curriculum

-Material intermediate mudansha learn to prepare for promotion to advanced mudansha.
+## Overall

+This is the material intermediate mudansha learn and be able to demonstrate preparedness for the advanced mudansha curriculum.
+Having demonstrated comfort and familiarity with the foundational movements, students begin to shift their focus away from "acquiring" new techniques and improving the "quality" of their movements.
+At this level, the focus is on maintaining correct posture and joint alignment, at first while stationary, and then while in motion.

+Students should be able to absorb this material in about a year of consistant practice.
+Students with experience with natural movement practices, like Tai Chi, Yoga, or Feldenkrais Method may have an easier time with the material than others.
+While students should be encouraged to begin applying movements with more speed and power, it is critical to keep in mind that, during training, it is secondary to maintaining quality of movement.

 ## Physical

-To be eligible for promotion to intermediate mudansha, students must be ready and able to perform any of the following physical requirements on demand.
+To be eligible for promotion to advanced mudansha, students must be ready and able to perform any of the following physical requirements on demand.
 Confidence and familiarity with the requirements; proper posture; proper hip, shoulder, knee, and elbow alignment; responsiveness to instructions (hai/ossu); and strong spirit (kiai) are critical.
 Speed and power are minor considerations at this level but should not prevent students from promotion.
 All material